-For th e transition period from to Commission file number 001-41154 (Ex SIDUS SPACE, INC. ter) Delaware 46-0628183 (State or jurisdiction of Incorporation or organization) I.R.S.
-Employer Identification No. 150 N. Sykes Creek Parkway, Suite 200 Merritt Island, FL 32953 (Address of principal executive offices) (Zip code) (Reg (321) 450-5633 istrant's telephone number, including area code) Securiti ies registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which regi istered Class A Common stock, \$0.0001 par value SIDU The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None.
-Indicate by check mark if the registrant is a well-known seasoned i ssuer, as defined in Rule 405 of the Securit ties Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file repor ts pursuant to Section 13 or Section 15(d) of of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all repo months (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant has submitted electron 232.405 of this chapter) during the preceding 12 months (or for succession). etronically every Interactive Data File req ch shorter period that the registrant was req uired to be submitted pursuant to Rule 405 of R uired to submit such files).
-Yes \boxtimes No \square tegulation S-T ( Indicate by check mark whether the registrant is a large accelerate company.
-See definition of "large accelerated filer," "accelerated fi Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company × × If an emerging growth company, indicate by check mark if the reg accounting standards provided pursuant to Section 13(a) of the Exc transition period for complying with any new or revised financia Indicate by check mark whether the registrant has filed a report reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S. Indicate by check mark whether the registrant is a shell company (a as defined by Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The aggregate market value of the voting and non-voting common the Class A common stock as of June 30, 2022, the last business da last sale price o Number of Class A common shares and Class B common shares ou atstanding as of March 15, 2023 was 25,272 2,736 and 10,000,000, respectively.
-Documents Incorporated by Reference: None.
+For the transition period from to

+Commission file number 001-41154 SIDUS SPACE, INC (Exact name of registrant as specified in ch Delaware 46-0628183 (State or jurisdiction of Incorporation or organization) I.R.S.
+Employer Identification No. 150 N. Sykes Creek Parkway, Suite 200 Merritt Island, FL) 32953 (Address of principal executive offices) (Zip code) ' (321) 450-5633 Registrant's telephone number, including are urities registered pursuant to Section 12(b) of , Title of each class Trading Symbol(s) Name of each exchange on which regist tered Class A Common stock, \$0.0001 par value SIDU The Nasdaq Stock Market LLC Indicate by check mark if the registrant is a well-known seasone Indicate by check mark if the registrant is not required to file re Indicate by check mark whether the registrant (1) has filed all remonths (or for such shorter period that the registrant was required Indicate by check mark whether the registrant has submitted 232.405 of this chapter) during the preceding 12 months (or for Indicate by check mark whether the registrant is a large accelerated by check mark whether the registrant is a large accelerated filer. ports pursuant to Section 13 or Section 15(corports required to be filed by Section 13 or ed to file such reports), and (2) has been subselectronically every Interactive Data File r such shorter period that the registrant was relerated filer, an accelerated filer, a non-accelerated filer, a non-accelerated filer, an accelerated filer, and section 15(corporation).
+I) of the Act.
+Yes □ No ⊠ 15(d) of the Securities Exchange Act of 1934 during oject to such filing requirements for the past 90 days equired to be submitted pursuant to Rule 405 of Required to submit such files).
+Yes ⊠ No □ celerated filer, a smaller reporting company, or an emerging growth company" in Rule 12b-2 of the Exchange Accelerated filer emerging growth schange Act.
+Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of the Indicate by check mark whether the registrant has filed a repreporting under Section 404(b) of the Sarbanes-Oxley Act (15 Ulf securities are registered pursuant to Section 12(b) of the Accorrection of an error to previously issued financial statements.
+Indicate by check mark whether any of those error correction registrant's executive officers during the relevant recovery periods.
+Exchange Act. ort on and attestation to its management's J.S.C.
+7262(b)) by the registered public accet, indicate by check mark whether the fin as are restatements that required a recover assessment of the effectiveness of its internal controunting firm that prepared or issued its audit report. nancial statements of the registrant included in the rol over financia Indicate by check mark whether the registrant is a shell compan y (as defined by Rule 12b-2 of the Exchang e Act).
+Yes □ No ⊠ of the Class A common stock as of June 30, 2023, the last business day of the registrant's most recently completed second fiscal quarter, was \$10,732,413.